Capitalization Rules in Greek for English Speakers

 Understanding Capitalization in Greek

-Capitalization in Greek differs in some ways from English.
-While English capitalizes the first letter of most proper nouns and the first word of a sentence, Greek has its own set of rules that learners should understand to write correctly.
+Capitalization in Greek differs significantly from English.
+While English capitalizes many types of words, Greek has more specific rules that learners should understand to write correctly.

-Just like in English, the first word of every sentence in Greek is capitalized.
-This is a universal rule that helps readers identify the beginning of a new thought or statement.
+As in English, the first word of every sentence in Greek is capitalized.
+This is a universal rule that helps readers identify the beginning of new sentences.

 - Capitalize the first word of a sentence.